Given name: Popularity

 The popularity (frequency) distribution of given names typically follows a power law distribution.

 Since about 1800 in England and Wales and in the U.S., the popularity distribution of given names has been shifting so that the most popular names are losing popularity.
 For example, in England and Wales, the most popular female and male names given to babies born in 1800 were Mary and John, with 24% of female babies and 22% of male babies receiving those names, respectively.
 In contrast, the corresponding statistics for England and Wales in 1994 were Emily and James, with 3% and 4% of names, respectively.
-Not only have Mary and John gone out of favour in the English-speaking world, but the overall distribution of names has also changed significantly over the last 100 years for females, but not for males.
+The overall distribution of names has also changed significantly over the last 100 years for males, and females to a much larger extent.
 This has led to an increasing amount of diversity for female names.

 Choice of names

-Education, ethnicity, religion, class and political ideology affect parents' choice of names.
+Education, ethnicity, religion, class, and political ideology affect parents' choice of names.
 Politically conservative parents choose common and traditional names, while politically liberal parents may choose the names of literary characters or other relatively obscure cultural figures.
 Devout members of religions often choose names from their religious scriptures.
-For example, Hindu parents may name a daughter Saanvi after the goddess, Jewish parents may name a boy Isaac after one of the earliest ancestral figures, and Muslim parents may name a boy Mohammed after the prophet Mohammed.
+For example, Hindu parents may name a daughter Saanvi after the goddess, Jewish parents may name a son Isaac after one of the earliest ancestral figures, and Muslim parents may name a son Mohammed after the prophet Mohammed.

 There are many tools parents can use to choose names, including books, websites and applications.
 An example is the Baby Name Game that uses the Elo rating system to rank parents preferred names and help them select one.